-To do this you need to provide the right tools as a motivating factor for your visitors which then make them want to buy from your company.
+To do this you need to provide the right tools as a motivating factor for your visitors which then makes them want to buy from your company.

 To find out more, keep reading about how you can do it.

-Note: A huge problem that many online stores seem to make is copy and pasting category as well as product copy in several pages.
+Note: A huge problem that many online stores seem to make is copy and pasting categories as well as product copy on several pages.